gemseo/gemseo/doc_src/software/installation.rst

 ************

 To install |g|,
-you should use a python environment.
+you should use a Python environment.
 You can create environments with the Python built-in `venv`_ module or with `Anaconda`_.